Terms & Conditions

 - Another purpose beneficial to the community

-The primary purpose of Bikelinc is to assist the WA Police Force to return bicycles that come into their possession to the rightful owners.
+The primary purpose of Bikelinc is to assist police to return bicycles that come into their possession to the rightful owners.
 To do this CSWA maintains a database of users and the details (profiles) provided voluntarily by users.

 Access to data provided

 There are three access level points to information of this website.

 This access allows members of the public to search the database using a bicycle’s serial number.
 This search can assist the user to determine the status of the bike listed against that serial number.
 This search will only return a result if a serial number has been listed previously through a profile.

 Level 2 – My Profile and Bike Rack Access

 Users who have created a profile can gain access to their personal profile details and bike rack (which includes details of their bicycles).
 From there they can change their personal and bike details including bike status.
 Other members of the public including other Bikelinc users cannot access this data.